nuwave/lighthouse/docs/master/guides/custom-directives.md

 }
 ```

-as a result, it will select the user's posts where it's category(cat) is equal to the value of `category` argument.
+as a result, it will select the user's posts where its category(cat)
+is equal to the value of the `category` argument.

 So let's take a look at the built-in `@eq` directive.